 AMY GOODMAN: Why?
 Where were they?

 ERIC KLINENBERG: Unfortunately, there was no one either in the studio of any of the six commercial radio stations that Clear Channel owns there, but also no one answering the phone, no one able to issue an alert.

 JUAN GONZALEZ: So, in essence, all the stations were basically being programmed in automated fashion from someplace else?

 ERIC KLINENBERG: That’s right.
 And Minot was alone in this respect.
-One of the major changes in the radio industry in the last ten years is that we’ve seen the emergence of enormous consolidator companies.
-It used to be the case that there was no company that could own more than forty stations in the country.
+One of the major changes in the radio industry in the last 10 years is that we’ve seen the emergence of enormous consolidator companies.
+It used to be the case that there was no company that could own more than 40 stations in the country.
 Now, Clear Channel owns 1,200, and others own hundreds.
 They have replaced live local talent, deejays, talk show hosts, programmers, with automated programming, oftentimes faked to sound like it’s local, even though it’s programmed in a remote studio thousands of miles away.
 That night in Minot, North Dakota, there was no one in any of those six stations.
 They were all consolidated into two offices, and the result is that when the Emergency Alert System failed, there was no way to get the word out.

 AMY GOODMAN: Where are the human beings?

 ERIC KLINENBERG: That’s the question.